On fiber and base decompositions in the Fukaya category of a symplectic Landau-Ginzburg model: Introduction

-To compute $\mu^k$, one useful strategy is to deform a Lagrangian object to one for which $\mu^k$ is easier to compute.
+{\bf Structure maps.} To compute $\mu^k$, one useful strategy is to deform a Lagrangian object to one for which $\mu^k$ is easier to compute.
 In \cite{ACLLb}, we studied how $\mu^k$ changes as we perform this deformation by using an arbitrary Lagrangian isotopy.
-More specifically, we studied the change in the symplectic area, for example, of a holomorphic disc contributing to the count of $\mu^k$ with boundaries on the Lagrangians involved.
-In Section \ref{sec:area_triv}, we show that in a symplectic Landau-Ginzburg model $(Y,v)$, if we deform a fibered Lagrangian in $Y$ by a Lagrangian isotopy given by parallel transport along a homotopy of the base curve (see Equation (2.2) for detail), then this Lagrangian isotopy is actually exact.
-Consequently, we have applications such as showing that the area of a holomorphic triangle (away from the singular fibers) contributing to $\mu^2$ splits into vertical and horizontal contributions.
-See Theorem \ref{cor:triangle disc area} for the precise statement. \begin{theorem}[Disc areas in $\mu^2$ decompose into vertical and horizontal contributions] Let $u$ be a pseudo-holomorphic triangle counted in $\mu^2:CF(L_{1}, L_2)\otimes CF(L_0, L_1)\to CF(L_0, L_2)$.
-Under a Lagrangian isotopy contracting one side in the base to a point $-\epsilon$, if the resulting disc $u'$ has a $J$-holomorphic representative with boundary in the fiber over $-\epsilon$, then this representative is contained in the fiber and the weight of the original curve $u$ splits into a sum of fiber and base contributions, where the base contribution is independent of choice of $[u]$. \end{theorem}
+More specifically, we studied the change in the symplectic area, for example, of a holomorphic disc contributing to the count of $\mu^k$ with boundaries on the Lagrangians involved. {As a consequence of Lemma \ref{lem:isotopy_intro}}, we have applications such as showing that the area of a holomorphic triangle (away from the singular fibers) contributing to $\mu^2$ splits into vertical and horizontal contributions.
+See Theorem \ref{cor:triangle disc area} for the precise statement.

+\begin{theorem}[Disc areas in $\mu^2$ decompose into vertical and horizontal contributions] Let $u$ be a pseudo-holomorphic triangle counted in $\mu^2:CF(L_{1}, L_2)\otimes CF(L_0, L_1)\to CF(L_0, L_2)$ for fibered Lagrangians $L_0,L_1,L_2$ in a symplectic Landau-Ginzburg model.
+Then its area splits into a sum of fiber and base contributions. \end{theorem}